RozaGkliva/ros2_serial/README.md

 # Roadmap
 - [ ] ~~Write script that finds the serial port~~ A script is not necessary.
 Added command in guide.
-- [ ] Add Arduino example (check: using parameters from yaml to set up communications - https://arduinojson.org/)
-- [ ] .amentignore in Arduino directory
+- [ ] Add Arduino example (check: using parameters from yaml to set up communications - https://arduinojson.org/); use .amentignore in Arduino directory